robdobsn/RaftCLI/README.md

 python3 -m pip install esptool
 ```

-> Note: change python3 to python on Windows.
+> Note: you may need to use python instead of python3 on Windows.

 ### Build using ESP IDF

 Alternatively you can [install the Espressif ESP IDF](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html).
 Make sure all of the requirements are installed correctly as I find the Espressif installation docs to be a bit unclear.
 Also, if installing an ESP IDF from the [releases page on github](https://github.com/espressif/esp-idf/releases), ensure that you install the tools by changing to the ESP IDF folder and running ./install.sh or similar commands on different OSs - see [install-scripts](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-tools.html#install-scripts).

 You will also need to make sure you run the raft command line interface program in a shell with the IDF environment installed.
-You can do this on linux/mac using a command like `. ~/esp/esp-idf-v5.2.2\export.sh` or similar based on where the esp idf got installed and what version it is.
+You can do this on linux/mac using a command like `. ~/esp/esp-idf-v5.3/export.sh` or similar based on where the esp idf got installed and what version it is.
 Another option, and one that works on Windows, is use the [Espressif VS Code extension](https://github.com/espressif/vscode-esp-idf-extension) which handles the shell environment for you.
 Otherwise, on Windows and depending on how you installed the ESP IDF, you may need to use a shortcut that runs the ESP IDF shell.

 In this case use the -d option, i.e. `raft run -d` or `raft build -d` to disable the use of Docker.